 For every cup of buttermilk called for, add one tablespoon of white vinegar or lemon juice into a liquid measuring cup.
 Add in milk to fill the measuring cup to 1 full cup.
 Stir and allow to sit for 5 minutes before using it.

-You’ll want to pack it down into your measuring cup.
+Make sure when measuring the brown sugar that you pack it down into the measuring cup.
 (Now, don’t do that with your flour…just do that with the brown sugar.)

-You can use any that you like, although I wouldn’t use red delicious as they seem to get a little mealy and mushy to me.
-I used honeycrisp apples.
+You can use any apples you like, although I wouldn’t use red delicious as they seem to get a little mealy and mushy when baked.
+I used Honeycrisp apples for this recipe.

-First, make sure the apples are peeled and then chop them into cubes that are about half inch sized cubes.
-This doesn’t need to be exact, but make sure they aren’t chopped in large chunks or they’ll just sink to the bottom of the cake.
+First, make sure the apples are peeled, and then chop them into cubes that are about half-inch in size.
+This doesn’t need to be exact, but make sure they aren’t chopped in large chunks or they’ll sink to the bottom of the cake.

 No, but it does give the cake a good flavor and works well with the apples, cinnamon and oats.
 If you really don’t like raisins, then you might try cranberries instead.